Chiropractic Blog Problem Solved

-Naturally, if you're in private practice, your chiropractic blog will tend to cover topics interesting to current and prospective new patients.
+Naturally, if you're in private practice, your chiropractor blog will tend to cover chiropractic topics interesting to current and prospective new patients.

 It surprises the non-blogging chiropractor that the most difficult part of blogging is not the writing.